phucanclone97/tymex-interview-frontend-antran/VERCEL_DEPLOYMENT.md

 ## Deployment Process

-When deploying to Vercel:

-1. Make sure the `mockServer` directory is included in your Git repository
+1. Push your code to a GitHub repository
+2. Connect the repository to Vercel
+3. Deploy without any additional configuration

+Vercel will automatically:

+- Build your Next.js application
-2. Vercel will automatically use the API routes defined in `src/app/api`
+- Deploy the API routes as serverless functions
-3. Your frontend code should use relative API URLs starting with `/api`
+- Make the static assets available

-## Local Development
+## Data Strategy

-For local development, you can:

-1. Continue using the original mock server with `node mockServer/server.js`
-2. Set `NEXT_PUBLIC_API_URL=http://localhost:5005` in your `.env.local` file
-3. Or use the built-in API routes by default with a relative `/api` URL
+For Vercel deployment, the application uses:

+1. A static JSON file (`src/mockData/products.json`) included in the build
+2. API routes that serve and filter this data
+3. A fallback mechanism that works in both development and production

 ## Environment Variables